byggemandboesen/TradeFinder/README.md

 **NOTE WHEN ADDING BOT TO SERVER** - Remember to give the bot permission to use commands and to be a bot when adding the bot to your server! <br>
 https://discord.com/developers/applications/your-application-id/oauth2/url-generator <br>
-And remember to add the bot token as well, in the bottom of the main file...
+And remember to add the bot token as well, in the `config.json` file...

 ### Running on Raspberry pi
-Some Raspberry pi devices may throw an error like, ```Importing the numpy c-extensions failed```.
+Some Raspberry pi devices may throw an error like, `Importing the numpy c-extensions failed`.
 For this, run:
 ```bash
 sudo apt-get install libatlas-base-dev
 ```